alfonsof/jclouds-examples/jcloudsblobstoredeleteblob/README.md

 * Test the application.

-  You should not see the deleted the blob in the:
+  You should not see the deleted blob in the:

   * S3 bucket on AWS (Amazon Web Services)
   * Blob Storage container on Microsoft Azure